ryanwaite28/promise-db/README.md

 users_db.then(db => { let database = db.get_db(); })
 ```

-That db will have a `stores` method, allowing you to get the object store that you want.
+That db wrapper object, from the `then` call on the bd variable, will have a `stores` method,
+allowing you to get the object store that you want.
 You can only get the object stores that you created when you initialized/upgraded the database.

 Here is how to get the users object store that was created: